RomeshCG/BiteBill/README.md

 # 🧾 BiteBill – Smart Receipt Tracker & Expense Manager

 **BiteBill** is a modern, user-friendly web application that simplifies expense tracking and bill management.
 Whether you're handling personal budgets or managing shared expenses with a team, BiteBill keeps your finances organized and transparent.
+You can visit BiteBill using https://bitebill.romeshcg.live

 ---